 infrastructure is a bad idea due to security concerns.
 Limited testing for

 external contributors is set up via the

 external CI bot; the implementation

-and details can be found in the webhooks repository and the predefined
+and details can be found in the kernel-workflow repository and the predefined

 configuration used for testing lives in pipeline-data.
 Any changes to the